 - Factor in tax implications, HSA eligibility, and state mandates.

-- Consult with a benefits advisor or HR representative-many employers want to help you make an informed choice that aligns with both your health and wealth goals.
+- Consult a benefits advisor or HR.
+Many employers want to help you make an informed choice that works for both your health and your wealth.

-Remember: health and wealth are inseparable.
-A decision to opt out today affects not just your medical care but your long-term financial security.
+Keep in mind: your health and wealth are connected.
+A decision to opt out today affects your medical care and your long-term financial security.
 Choose wisely.